AMTechMX/m2mbridge_deployment/README.md

 These playbooks deploy instances of M2MBridge and setup startup systemd services intended to run in Ubuntu 16.04.

-You need to configure your inventory of raspberrypis to configure in static_inventory and then execute the load_env script as:
+You need to configure your inventory of raspberrypis in the static_inventory file and then execute the load_env script as:

     . load_env